Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Having both cars powered by diesel engines and utilizing the 5-door wagon body style within the same 'Large family car' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Audi and front in the case of the Škoda).

 SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
 Good thing is that both vehicles got tested, with the Škoda being a slightly better choice apparently.
-Moving further on, let's take a closer look at some additional safety-related facts.
+Still, apart from the official crash test results there are other things we need to be aware of.
 Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the German car offers a considerable difference of 11% more metal.
+Furthermore, taking kerb weight as an important factor into account, the German car offers a considerable difference of 11% more metal.

 Performance & Fuel economyŠkoda is a bit more agile, reaching 100km/h in 0.7 seconds less than its competitor.
 In addition to that it accelerates all the way to 191 kilometers per hour, 1km/h more than the other car.
 When it comes to fuel economy the winner has to be the Czech car, averaging around 5 liters of fuel per 100 kilometers (57 mpg), in combined cycle.
 We can't ignore that 18% difference compared to the German car.